Worried About A Child

-Sandy Lane Primary School has recently reviewed and updated their Safeguarding and Child Protection policies, an area that we take very seriously.
+Sandy Lane Primary School has recently reviewed and updated our Safeguarding and Child Protection policies - an area that we take very seriously.
 It is, however, everybody’s responsibility to act if they feel that a child is not being cared for properly or being put at risk.
-If you suspect that a child is at risk or being harmed please contact any member of staff or our Designated Safeguarding Team, Neil Davies, Sue Wardle, Annette Borg or Samantha Morrissy.
+If you suspect that a child is at risk or being harmed, please contact any member of staff or our Designated Safeguarding Team, Neil Davies, Sue Wardle, Annette Borg or Samantha Morrissy.
 Any conversations will be dealt with sensitively and confidentially.

 Alternatively, you can report concerns to Children’s Social Care directly from the information on the Bracknell Forest Child Protection page- please click here.

 For Safeguarding information in Bracknell Forest please click here.